The Spiritual Centre.co.uk

 Therefore, a range of local totems and entities associated with Ash have been included here, along with their regions of origin where applicable.
 These presences reflect Ash’s enduring role as a keeper of ancestral memory and a mediator between visible and invisible worlds.
 Through Ash, the relationship between land, lineage, and spiritual intelligence remains active, grounded, and accessible within living tradition.

-We have alphabetised this list of totems and entities that harmonise with the ash tree solely for ease of reference:
+We have alphabetised this list of totems and entities that harmonise with the ash tree solely for ease of reference, no sense of hierarchy or entitlement is intended or implied:

 Arch-Angel Gabriel